dhh1128/coia/README.md

 #### 4. Choose flags

 Flags are signals that remind a user about important semantics for the identifier they're aliasing.
+They make [intent boundaries](https://dhh1128.github.io/papers/intent-boundaries.html) explicit, guaranteeing that users and their software both understand where protections are appropriate.
 Each semantic possibility is represented as a single ASCII digit.
 If no special semantics apply, `flags` becomes an empty string &mdash; the identifier is verified, public, and usable in production.
 Otherwise, it expands to one or more digits (with the digits in numerical order), followed by a space: `02 `.
 The following semantic meanings have predefined flag characters:

 char | meaning
 --- | ---